-The 38th Annual Houston Ballet Nutcracker Market will be held at NRG Center from November 8-11, 2018.
-Starting October 15, participating local Nutcracker Market merchants will be selling tickets including Manready Mercantile, China Baroque, Melinda’s Boutique, Michael’s Cookie Jar, One Hip Mom, The Royal Standard, The Roundtop Collection.
+The 39th Annual Houston Ballet Nutcracker Market will be held at NRG Center from November 14-17, 2019.
+Starting October 21, participating local Nutcracker Market merchants will be selling tickets including Pomp and Circumstance, the BLVD, Pie in the Sky Co., China Baroque, Melinda’s Boutique, Michael’s Cookie Jar, One Hip Mom, The Royal Standard, The Roundtop Collection.

 - Market hours are:

 - Thursday – Friday, November 14 and 15, 10:00 a.m. – 8:00 p.m.

 - Saturday, November 16, 10:00 a.m. – 6:00 p.m.

 - Sunday, November 17, 10:00 a.m. – 5:00 p.m.